baranclk1/ESPCI-statistical-learning/README.md

 ---

-## Linear Regression on global temperature anomalies
+## Linear regression on global temperature anomalies

 Model long-term climate trends using global temperature anomaly data from 1840 to 2020.